LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 * Customize automatic messages
 * Create pre-defined content for your agents
 * Set up a routing bot
-* Set up the post conversation survey
+* Set up the Post Conversation Survey

 ### Set expectations based on your actual working hours